-The Morning After Pill: Wut?
+The Morning After Pill: What is it?

 The Pill.
 The Morning After Pill.
 The Abortion Pill.
 What the heck?

-Most people know what “the pill” is, even if they don’t really know how it works.
+Most people know what “the pill” is, even if they don’t know how it works.
 But if you are a little confused about the difference between the Abortion Pill and the Morning After Pill, you are not alone.
 The first thing you should know is: there is a significant difference between the two.
 Here’s what you should know about the morning-after pill.

 The morning-after pill is also sometimes called “Plan B,” which is also part of the brand name for a product.
 As the terms “morning after” and “Plan B” suggest, it is a “backup” method of preventing pregnancy.
 Unlike the Abortion Pill, it is not used as a method of terminating a pregnancy.